mmamaev/mmamaev.github.io/collections/_british_railways/British-Railways-Overview.md

 With this kind of experience, I've got many tips and tricks to share.
 In this post, we'll begin with a practical overview of the British railway system in general.
 Then we will [untangle the lore of ticketing]({{ site.url }}/Understanding-Train-Tickets/) - this knowledge will be your money saver.
 Next comes the art of planning - you'll learn how to save even more.
 Finally, we'll be going for a ride, and there are a few catches you might want to know as well.

+_Note.
+Examples in this manual are based on real ticket prices.
+These prices were valid at the moment of writing (October-November 2018).
+When you are reading this, particular numbers might have changed.
+However, the general principles should hold._

 National Rail network